 On the morning of November 9th my daughter showed me a picture of a tragus piercing.
 I had never seen one before but l loved it and knew i wanted one.
 So my daughter and I decided to go and get ours done that night.
-We went to Tribal Rites in Ft.
-Collins, Colorado.
-(They had done my bellybutton piercing 12 years ago.)
+We went to the same place that had done my bellybutton piercing 12 years ago.
 We were taken to the room and I went first.
-Was a little nervous as I had read some experiences on this site and others that said it really hurt and that you could hear a crunching noise when the needle went through.
+Was a little nervous, as I had read some experiences on this site and others that said it really hurt, and that you could hear a crunching noise when the needle went through.

 Heyyyy so i went with my best friend today and we both got our traguses done and we love them! so we went to our favourite piercing place (creations body piercing) and matt our piercer told us how it works and how everything is sanitized, matt pierced my nose cartilidge and industrial and hes done anawseome job.